Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Two in the US West (Oregon) region and none in the US East (Virginia) region.
 - [ ] One in the US West (Oregon) region and none in the US East (Virginia) region.
 - [ ] Two in the US East (Virginia) region and none in the US West (Oregon) region.

+### A large company has hundreds of AWS accounts.
+The company needs to provide its employees with access to these accounts.
+The solution must maximize scalability and operational efficiency.
+Which solution meets these requirements?

+- [ ] With each AWS account, create dedicated IAM users that employees can assume through federation based upon group membership in their existing identity provider.
+- [ ] Use a centralized account with IAM roles that employees can assume through federation with their existing identity provider.
+Create a custom authorizer by using AWS SDK to give federated users the ability to assume their target role in the resource accounts.
+- [x] Implement AWS Control Tower for multi-account management by integrating AWS Single Sign-On with the company's existing identity provider.
+Create IAM roles for the identity provider to assume.
+- [ ] Configure the IAM trust policies within each account's role to set up a trust back to the company's existing identity provider.
+Allow users to assume the role based on their SAML token.

+### A company is running an Amazon RDS Multi-AZ DB instance inside a VPC.
+The DB instance is using two subnets that provide a default route to the internet through a NAT gateway.
+The company also has application servers that run on Amazon EC2 instances that use the RDS database.
+The company has deployed these EC2 instances into two other private subnets within the same VPC.
+These EC2 instances use a default route to access the internet through the same NAT gateway.
+Each subnet in the VPC uses its own unique route table.
+After a recent security audit, the company added a new security requirement.
+The DB instance must never be able to connect to the internet.
+A security engineer must make this change immediately without disrupting the application servers' network traffic.
+How can the security engineer meet these requirements?

+- [ ] Remove the existing NAT gateway.
+Create a new NAT gateway that only the application server subnets can use.
+- [ ] Configure the DB instance's inbound network ACL to deny traffic from the security group ID of the NAT gateway.
+- [x] Modify the route tables of the DB instance subnets to remove the default route to the NAT gateway.
+- [ ] Configure the route table of the NAT gateway to deny connections to the DB instance subnets.

+### A company has a group of Amazon EC2 instances in a single private subnet of a VPC with no internet gateway attached.
+A security engineer has installed the Amazon CloudWatch agent on all instances in that subnet to capture logs from a specific application.
+To ensure that the logs flow securely, the company's networking team has created VPC endpoints for CloudWatch monitoring and CloudWatch logs.
+The networking team has attached the endpoints to the VPC.
+The application is generating logs.
+However, when the security engineer queries CloudWatch, the logs do not appear.
+Which combination of steps should the security engineer take to troubleshoot this issue?
+(Choose three.)

+- [x] Ensure that the EC2 instance profile that is attached to the EC2 instances has permissions to create log streams and write logs.
+- [ ] Create a metric filter on the logs so that they can be viewed in the AWS Management Console.
+- [x] Check the CloudWatch agent configuration file on each EC2 instance to make sure that the CloudWatch agent is collecting the proper log files.
+- [x] Check the VPC endpoint policies of both VPC endpoints to ensure that the EC2 instances have permissions to use them.
+- [ ] Create a NAT gateway in the subnet so that the EC2 instances can communicate with CloudWatch.
+- [ ] Ensure that the security groups allow all the EC2 instances to communicate with each other to aggregate logs before sending.

+### A company is using Amazon Elastic Container Service (Amazon ECS) to run its container-based application on AWS.
+The company needs to ensure that the container images contain no severe vulnerabilities.
+The company also must ensure that only specific IAM roles and specific AWS accounts can access the container images.
+Which solution will meet these requirements with the LEAST management overhead?

+- [ ] Pull images from the public container registry.
+Publish the images to Amazon Elastic Container Registry (Amazon ECR) repositories with scan on push configured in a centralized AWS account.
+Use a CI/CD pipeline to deploy the images to different AWS accounts.
+Use identity-based policies to restrict access to which IAM principals can access the images.
+- [ ] Pull images from the public container registry.
+Publish the images to a private container registry that is hosted on Amazon EC2 instances in a centralized AWS account.
+Deploy host-based container scanning tools to EC2 instances that run Amazon ECS.
+Restrict access to the container images by using basic authentication over HTTPS.
+- [x] Pull images from the public container registry.
+Publish the images to Amazon Elastic Container Registry (Amazon ECR) repositories with scan on push configured in a centralized AWS account.
+Use a CI/CD pipeline to deploy the images to different AWS accounts.
+Use repository policies and identity-based policies to restrict access to which IAM principals and accounts can access the images.
+- [ ] Pull images from the public container registry.
+Publish the images to AWS CodeArtifact repositories in a centralized AWS account.
+Use a CI/CD pipeline to deploy the images to different AWS accounts.
+Use repository policies and identity-based policies to restrict access to which IAM principals and accounts can access the images.